Kumsusan Palace of the Sun: Mementos

-Adjoining rooms are filled with some of Kim Il-sung's possessions, as well as gifts and awards he received from around the world.
+Adjoining rooms are filled with some of Kim Il Sung's possessions, as well as gifts and awards he received from around the world.
 There are no signs or information in Korean here.
 Awards include degree certificates, only one of which is from a Western university: Kensington University in California.
 (Kensington was an unaccredited university, typically considered to be a diploma mill, which, following two years of attempts to close it, was ordered to close by a California regulator in 1996, reopened the same year in Hawaii, and dissolved by a Hawaiian court in 2003.)

 A peace medal from Japan lies next to his Medal "For the Victory over Japan" awarded to him by the Soviet Union.
-The room has large paintings and photographs of Kim Il-sung meeting world leaders during their visits to North Korea and during Kim's trips abroad, such as Hosni Mubarak of Egypt, Colonel Muammar Gaddafi of Libya, Chairman Mao Zedong of China, Nicolae Ceauşescu of Romania, General Secretary and Chairman Erich Honecker of the former East Germany, Gustáv Husák of the former Czechoslovakia, Wojciech Jaruzelski of Poland, Todor Zhivkov of Bulgaria, János Kádár of Hungary, Fidel Castro of Cuba, Josip Broz Tito of former Yugoslavia, Houari Boumediene of Algeria, Moktar Ould Daddah of Mauritania and Yasser Arafat of Palestine, as well as several former Soviet leaders, including Joseph Stalin, Nikita Khrushchev, Leonid Brezhnev, Konstantin Chernenko, Mikhail Gorbachev and many other well-known people including Che Guevara and former U.S. president Jimmy Carter.
+The room has large paintings and photographs of Kim Il Sung meeting world leaders during their visits to North Korea and during Kim's trips abroad, such as Hosni Mubarak of Egypt, Colonel Muammar Gaddafi of Libya, CCP Chairman Mao Zedong of China, Nicolae Ceaușescu of Romania, General Secretary and Chairman Erich Honecker of the former East Germany, Gustáv Husák of the former Czechoslovakia, Wojciech Jaruzelski of Poland, Todor Zhivkov of Bulgaria, János Kádár of Hungary, Fidel Castro of Cuba, Josip Broz Tito of former Yugoslavia, Houari Boumediene of Algeria, Moktar Ould Daddah of Mauritania and Yasser Arafat of Palestine, as well as several former Soviet leaders, including Joseph Stalin, Nikita Khrushchev, Leonid Brezhnev, Konstantin Chernenko, Mikhail Gorbachev and many other well-known people including Che Guevara and former U.S. president Jimmy Carter.

-Death of Kim Il-sung
+Death of Kim Il Sung

-On the early morning of 8 July 1994, Kim Il-sung collapsed in Hyangsan from a sudden heart attack.
-After the heart attack, his son Kim Jong-il ordered the team of doctors who were constantly at his father's side to leave, and arranged for the country's best doctors to be flown in from Pyongyang.
+On the early morning of 8 July 1994, Kim Il Sung collapsed in Hyangsan from a sudden heart attack.
+After the heart attack, his son Kim Jong Il ordered the team of doctors who were constantly at his father's side to leave, and arranged for the country's best doctors to be flown in from Pyongyang.
+This move was likely an attempt to secure the highest level of medical care in an effort to save Kim Il Sung.
+Despite these efforts, Kim Il Sung died on July 8, 1994, at the age of 82.
+His death was officially announced to the North Korean public and the world two days later, on July 10, 1994.

+Kim Il Sung's death led to a significant period of mourning in North Korea.
+The transition of power to his son, Kim Jong Il, had been carefully planned for many years.
+Kim Jong Il had already been involved in key government and military roles, preparing him to take over the leadership.
+The death of Kim Il Sung had a profound impact on North Korea.
+Kim Il Sung was revered as the "Eternal President," and his leadership style and ideology shaped the nation's policies and identity.
+Kim Jong Il's leadership continued the legacy of his father, maintaining the same ideological and political framework, known as Juche, which emphasizes self-reliance and independence.